And I'm back.

 Extra tip: If your Fire Stick's remote can't control the new TV fully, go to Settings -> Equipment Control -> Managing Equipment -> TV -> Change TV.

-Finally, make sure you don’t forget to take it with you at the end of the stay.
+Finally, don't forget to take it with you at the end of the stay.

 Traveling tips #4: Forget a charger at home?
 Here’s how to charge your gadget

-These ports charge more slowly than a phone charger, but they can fill up your phone or tablet overnight.
+These ports charge more slowly than a phone charger but can fill up your phone or tablet overnight.
 By the way, the USB port of a router, a computer, or any device with such ports, works, too.

 Traveling tips #5: How to better Wi-Fi coverage at a rental